QuincyOliech/skinopatra/README.md

 * Implement a mini web app to practice components, props, state, events, and data fetching in react.
 * Implement all CRUD methods.
 ## SetUp Instruction
-For this project, you’ll be building out a React application that displays a list of available products, among other features.Text editor used is Visual Studio Code.
+For this project, you’ll be building out a React application that displays a list of available products,updates the product details, deletes the product, posts the product to site and backend among other features.
+The text editor used is Visual Studio Code.
 ## Requirements
 1. It is a single page application (only one index.html file) created using create-react-app
 2. App uses at least 5 components in a way that keeps code well organized